prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 If either of these quantities is > 0, the matchup is classified as benefiting from a risky strategy.

-(2) is more robust than (1) in that the MC simulations consider factors such as player's first and second serve make percentages and subtle effects in the structure of tennis matches.
+(2) is more robust than (1) in that the MC simulations consider factors such as player's FSP and SSP distributions as well as subtle effects in the structure of tennis matches.
 However, the MC simulations are time consuming to produce and were only performed for players with a matchup history of at least five matches with a particular opponent.
-The reduced sample size also reduces the number of training points that will be available for our machine learning model.
+This reduced sample size also reduces the number of training points that will be available for a machine learning model based on this classification scheme.
 On the other hand, EM factors may be a less rigorous classification metric but are easy and quick to compute for all matchups in the ATP database.

-Moreover, upon further analysis, 94% of the classifications based on MC predictions match the classifications of the EM predictions.
-Given this agreement, EM factors were used for classification to increase training points and eventual ML model accuracy.
+Moreover, upon further analysis, 94% of the classifications based on MC predictions match the classifications of the EM metric.
+Given this agreement, EM factors were used as classification metrics in our ML model to increase training points and eventual ML model accuracy.

 # Producing the machine learning model